esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 This isn't positive thinking.
 It's not "fake it till you make it."
 It's the deep human intuition that this isn't the end of the story.
 That the swamp isn't the final word.

-Viktor Frankl, surviving Auschwitz, wrote about this:
+Viktor Frankl, a psychiatrist who survived Auschwitz, wrote about this human capacity:

 > "Everything can be taken from a person but one thing: the last of the human freedoms—to choose one's attitude in any given set of circumstances, to choose one's own way."
 >
 > — Viktor Frankl, *Man's Search for Meaning*

+Frankl experienced the ultimate swamp—a Nazi death camp.
+And even there, he discovered this freedom.

 The song is that choice.
 Before the rescue.
 Before the healing.
 Before the transformation.

 The choice to believe rising is possible—even when you're still stuck.

 **Why the Song Matters:**